Misri Khan Orakzai

 Misri Khan Orakzai (c.
-1962 – 14 September 2010), who had been a journalist for the Daily Ausaf and Daily Mashriq and was the president of the Hangu Union of Journalists, was from Khyber Pakhtunkhwa province, Pakistan and was shot and killed at the press club in Hangu by the Pakistani Taliban, or Tehrik-e Taliban, for negative coverage.
+1962 – 14 September 2010) was a journalist from Khyber Pakhtunkhwa province, Pakistan, who was assassinated by the outlawed terrorist group Tehrik-e Taliban.
+Orakzai worked for the Daily Ausaf and Daily Mashriq and was the president of the Hangu Union of Journalists, and was shot and killed at the press club in Hangu by the Tehrik-e Taliban terrorists, upset over his critical coverage.

 Personal

-Misri Khan Orakzai was born in Pakistan in the year 1962.
-Orakzai was married with a total of six sons and five daughters.
+Misri Khan Orakzai was born in Pakistan in 1962.
+Orakzai was married and had six sons and five daughters.

 Career

 Misri Khan Orakzai had been an Urdu-language journalist almost 30 years at the time of his murder.
 Early in his career, he worked for several different daily newspapers, such as Jinnah and Daily Ausaf in Islamabad and Daily Mashriq in Peshawar.
 Orakzai founded and ran the Misri Khan News Agency, the main news source in Hangu.
 Khan was president of the Hangu Union of Journalists in the Hangu district of Khyber Pakhtunkhwa.